 Our vessel, the “LOUDOG II”, is a 26’ Robalo R265 powered by twin Yamaha 225s.
-An enclosed cabin with a private washroom ensures guest comfort.
+A smooth ride, a solid boat an experienced Captain and an enclosed cabin with a private washroom ensures guest comfort.

 The “LOUDOG II” is equipped with an EPIRB (Emergency Position Indicating Radio Beacon), life raft, auto-inflatable life vests, marine VHF with DSC and all of the Transport Canada required safety equipment.
 Your Charter Captain has his SVOP, MED-3, First Aid and ROC-M courses.
 Safety is paramount on the West Coast and taken seriously.

-Our fishing equipment includes Islander MR2LA reels on Okuma Salish 10’6” mooching rods.
+Our fishing equipment includes Islander MR2LA reels on 10’6” mooching rods.
 Our 5’8” Ugly Stik jigging rods are outfitted with 2-Speed Penn Fathom 40NLD (Level Drag) reels.

 What to Expect